pranavvyawahare25/Next-Word-Predictor/README.md

 git clone:
 https://github.com/pranavvyawahare25/Next-Word-Predictor

+#Contributing
+Contributions to the project are welcome.
+Feel free to submit bug reports, feature requests, or pull requests.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.